LRYMND/v-link/README.md

 ![PAGES IMAGE](repo/images/vlink.png?raw=true "V-Link Setup")

 The V-Link Hat is attached to the Raspberry and builds the interface to the car.
-On this PCB you have terminals to hook up 12V, IGN, CAN etc. It also implements a safe shutdown functionality which gracefully turns off the raspberry once ignition is off and removes power from the buck converter.
+On this PCB you have terminals to hook up 12V, IGN, CAN etc. It also implements a safe shutdown functionality which gracefully turns off the Raspberry once ignition is off and removes power from the buck converter.
 In this state it draws a minimum of current so draining your cars battery won‘t be an issue.
 The LCD Touch Display and the Carlinkit Adapter are plugged into the HDMI / USB port of the raspberry and complete the setup.

 ---

 ## 03 | DIY Setup

 In case you want to build the whole circuit yourself, you can follow the old guide.
 It will provide you a bit more flexibility as you can customize it to your needs but it is also the more challenging approach.
 There are also other ways to go, like using other Raspberry HATs that provide CAN-Bus etc. but they are not documented here and will also not be supported.
 Keep in mind that development will focus around the V-Link HAT.
-More infor on this setup can be found in the 2.0.0 branch.
+More info on this setup can be found in the 2.0.0 branch.

 You will need the same components as described above but instead of the V-Link HAT you will need to get the following items: